BryanHogan/learnkorean/src/content/docs/chapter/sentence-structure.md

 ---
 title: Sentence Structure
 description: How sentences in Korean are structured.
-Subject > Object > Verb
+Subject > Object > Verb.
 unit: 1
 ---